Teamial/DevTrack/README.md

 ## **Track Your Development Journey with Ease!**

+### What's DevTrack?

 DevTrack is a productivity tool designed to seamlessly track and log your coding activities.
 It doesn't only provide a clear log of your coding activities but helps accurately reflect your contributions on GitHub.
-DevTrack integrates directly with your GitHub account to automatically create a history of your progress, making it easy to review, reflect, and share your work.

----

-## About DevTrack

-DevTrack helps developers manage their projects more efficiently by providing automated logging and GitHub integration.
-With a focus on simplicity and productivity, DevTrack tracks changes to your code, commits updates to a dedicated repository, and enables you to visualize your progress over time.
+With a focus on simplicity and productivity, DevTrack integrates directly with your GitHub account to automatically create a history of your progress, making it easy to review, reflect, and share your work.
+DevTrack tracks changes to your code, commits updates to a dedicated repository, and enables you to visualize your progress over time.
 Whether you're working on personal projects, contributing to open source, or collaborating with a team, DevTrack is the ultimate tool for staying on top of your development journey.

 ---
 ## **Key Features**